 Sept.
 23, 2024: Hadi al-Sayyed

-Hadi el-Sayyed was a journalist for Al-Mayadeen.
-He died in an Israeli attack on his home in Srifa (Sour), on the first day of Israel's “Northern Arrows” operation, the expanded offensive against Lebanon.
-More than 500 people were killed in massive Israeli strikes on southern Lebanon and the Bekaa on this day alone.
+Hadi al-Sayyed was a journalist for Al-Mayadeen.
+He was killed by an Israeli attack on his home in Srifa (Sour), on the first day of Israel's “Northern Arrows” operation, the expanded war against Lebanon.

 Nov.
 21, 2023: Farah Omar and Rabih Maamari

-Farah Omar was Al-Mayadeen's correspondent in the south.
+Farah Omar was Al-Mayadeen's correspondent in the South.
 She was in Tayr Harfa (Sour) with Rabih Maamari, photographer and cameraman for the channel, when they were killed in an Israeli air strike while covering armed clashes in this border area.
 Their guide, Hussein Aqil, was also killed that day.

 Oct.
 13, 2023: Issam Abdallah

-Issam Abdallah, photographer and videographer for Reuters, was the first journalist to be killed by Israel in the current war in southern Lebanon, six days after the start of the Gaza war.
 He was hit by two Israeli tank shells while in the village of Alma Shaab (Sour) with a group of journalists from various media.
 Six other reporters, two from Reuters, two from Qatar's Al-Jazeera and two from Agence France-Presse (AFP), were wounded: Thaer al-Soudani, Maher Nazeh, Carmen Joukhadar, Elie Brakhia, Dylan Collins and photographer Christina Assi, whose right leg had to be amputated.
-Independent investigations by Reuters, AFP, Human Rights Watch and Amnesty International concluded that Israeli 120 mm tank shells were used.
-The Israeli armed forces, who say they have been investigating for a year, have still not given their conclusions.

 This article was translated from L'Orient-Le Jour.